Lireanstar/Lireanstar.github.io/index.md

 # Welcome to Bin Li's HomePage

-Bin Li is a fourth-year Ph.D. student in the College of Electrical and Information Engineering of Hunan University, was fortunately supervised by Prof. Shutao Li and Prof. Bin Sun.
-He received his B.S. degree from Yanshan University in 2018.
+Bin Li is a fourth-year Ph.D. student in the College of Electrical and Information Engineering of [[Hunan University]](https://www.hnu.edu.cn/), was fortunately supervised by Prof. [[Shutao Li]](http://eeit.hnu.edu.cn/info/1279/5237.htm) and Prof. [[Bin Sun]](http://eeit.hnu.edu.cn/info/1549/8165.htm).
+He received his B.S. degree from [[Yanshan University]](https://www.ysu.edu.cn/) in 2018.
 His research interests include natural language process, human-robot interaction and multimodal fusion.
 He serves as a peer reviewer for international conferences, such as AAAI, ACL, and EMNLP.

 ## News